-The Healthy Child Programme is available to all children and ensures that every child gets a good start to lead a healthy life.
-Universal and targeted public health services provided by health visiting and school nursing teams are important to improving the health and wellbeing of all our children and young people.
+The Healthy Child Programme in Blackburn with Darwen is available to all children in the borough and ensures that every child gets a good start to lead a healthy life.
+Universal and targeted public health services provided by health professionals are important to improving the health and wellbeing of all our children and young people.

 Ensuring every child has the best start in life is one of Public Health England’s key priorities.
 Good health, wellbeing and resilience are vital for all our children now and for the future.

 Aims of the Healthy Child Programme in Blackburn